Connect Excel to Apache Hadoop in Azure HDInsight with the Microsoft Hive ODBC driver

 From the User DSN tab, select Add to open the Create New Data Source window.

 Select Microsoft Hive ODBC Driver, and then select Finish to open the Microsoft Hive ODBC Driver DSN Setup window.

 Type or select the following values:

 Port Use 443.
 (This port has been changed from 563 to 443.)
 Database Use default.
 Mechanism Select Windows Azure HDInsight Service User Name Enter HDInsight cluster HTTP user username.
 The default username is admin.
 Password Enter HDInsight cluster user password.
 Select the checkbox Save Password (Encrypted).

-Parameter Description Use Native Query When it is selected, the ODBC driver does NOT try to convert TSQL into HiveQL.
-You shall use it only if you are 100% sure you are submitting pure HiveQL statements.
+Parameter Description Use Native Query When it's selected, the ODBC driver does NOT try to convert TSQL into HiveQL.
+You shall use it only if you're 100% sure you're submitting pure HiveQL statements.
 When connecting to SQL Server or Azure SQL Database, you should leave it unchecked.
 Rows fetched per block When fetching a large number of records, tuning this parameter may be required to ensure optimal performances.
 Default string column length, Binary column length, Decimal column scale The data type lengths and precisions may affect how data is returned.
-They cause incorrect information to be returned due to loss of precision and/or truncation.
+They cause incorrect information to be returned because of loss of precision and, or truncation.